symious/malloc-post/BLOG.md

 Efficient memory allocation is a complex problem, especially on modern computer architectures.
 Modern allocators combine advanced data structures and algorithms to achieve high performance in concurrent environments.

-Especially in performance critical applications, such as databases, webservers, and game engines, the choice of memory allocator can have a significant impact on performance.
+Especially in performance critical applications, such as databases, web servers, and game engines, the choice of memory allocator can have a significant impact on performance.
 I wanted to learn more about the different allocators available.
 In this blog post we are going to compare a few well-known allocators on MacOS:

 - [`libmalloc`](https://github.com/apple-opensource/libmalloc) - The default allocator on MacOS, developed by Apple.
 - [`jemalloc`](https://github.com/jemalloc/jemalloc) - Created by Jason Evans originally for FreeBSD to address fragmentation and scaling issues, jemalloc is a scalable allocator widely adopted in performance-critical applications including Firefox and Facebook.